rye/timelapsify/README.md

 # timelapsify

-A tiny Ruby script for making timelapses.
+A Ruby Gem for taking and making timelapses.